affkoul/audiobook-reactJS/README.md

 2. Run npm install.

-3. Run npm run start the app.
+3. Run npm run start to start the app.

 4. Way to go!